Join CityClub Today to Receive:

 The introduction of the HS2 travelling right through the heart of Birmingham will only increase demand in the city.
 The current transport time to London is 100 minutes, which is expected to half when the HS2 arrives.
 Already, several major businesses have relocated their headquarters to the city centre.
 For first-time buyers, Birmingham is an affordable area.
 Coupled with strong yields, consistent demand, and high predicted growth, Birmingham is nothing short of a prosperous investment choice for a first-time buyer.

-Over the last year, prices in the countryside and coastal areas have drastically risen.
+Over the last year, prices in suburban areas have drastically risen.
 Meanwhile, some of the city centres have stood still.
 This is following the increasing number of people working from home.
 In the future, we predict demand will increase in city centres again.
 More people will begin to return to the office as lockdown restrictions lift.
 Also, with significant regeneration plans in the pipeline for many major cities, the economy and business opportunity will attract even more residents.

 For first time buyers, now is a fantastic opportunity to purchase a city centre or commuter town property.
 Prices are cheaper than normal and with big regeneration plans, your property is likely to see significant capital growth over the next few years.
 Specifically, with the introduction of the HS2, demand is predicted to soar in areas that will benefit from the new high-speed railway.

 Buyers do not need to be limited to investment hotspots for their buy-to-let properties.
 They do not need to limit themselves to just Assured...

 Due to the rising cost of living in London and the growing desirability of the North, businesses are moving North to benefit from fantastic capital...